-It can be very helpful to see protocol in the way that the application layer sees it.
+It can be very helpful to see a protocol in the way that the application layer sees it.
 Perhaps you are looking for passwords in a Telnet stream, or you are trying to make sense of a data stream.
 Maybe you just need a display filter to show only the packets in a TLS or SSL stream.
 If so, Wireshark’s ability to follow protocol streams will be useful to you.

-Simply select a TCP, UDP, TLS, or HTTP packet in the packet list of the stream/connection you are interested in and then select the Follow TCP Stream menu item from the Wireshark Tools menu (or use the context menu in the packet list).
-Wireshark will set an appropriate display filter and pop up a dialog box with all the data from the TCP stream laid out in order, as shown in
+To filter to a particular stream, select a TCP, UDP, DCCP, TLS, HTTP, HTTP/2, QUIC or SIP packet in the packet list of the stream/connection you are interested in and then select the menu item Figure 7.1, “The “Follow TCP Stream” dialog box”.→ → (or use the context menu in the packet list).
+Wireshark will set an appropriate display filter and display a dialog box with the data from the stream laid out, as shown in

 Following a protocol stream applies a display filter which selects all the packets in the current stream.
 Some people open the “Follow TCP Stream” dialog and immediately close it as a quick way to isolate a particular stream.
 Closing the dialog with the “Back” button will reset the display filter if this behavior is not desired.